 The preparation of financial statements in accordance with GAAP requires each FHLBank's management to make subjective assumptions and estimates that may affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported amounts of income and expense.
-The most significant of these estimates include the determination of other-than-temporary impairments of certain mortgage-backed securities (MBS) and fair value of derivatives, certain advances, certain investment securities, and certain consolidated obligations that are reported at fair value on the Combined Statement of Condition.
+The most significant of these estimates include those used in conjunction with other-than-temporary impairments for investment securities, fair value estimates, derivative hedging relationships, amortization of premiums and accretion of discounts on investment securities and purchased mortgage loans, and calculation of allowance for credit losses for each identified portfolio segment of financing receivables.
 Actual results could differ from these estimates significantly.